brianfajardo/material-island/README.md

-Using a test-driven development approach to deconstruct and recreate JavaScript functions. <br>
+Using a test-driven development approach to deconstruct and recreate JavaScript higher-order functions. <br>

 jsTinyTest: https://github.com/joewalnes/jstinytest